JacobTheCreature/MinesweeperProject/README.md

 College Comp Sci project

 To Do:
-  1. Make cells clickable
+  1. Make cells clickable ✅
-  2. Set Bombs
+  2. Set Bombs (make it so no bombs can spawn in or around the first cell clicked)
   3. Bombs counter
   4. Safe Area Reveal